AI Readiness Score

 • AI Readiness Score is an AI-judged evaluation of how a product reads to a shopping agent.
 It uses tokens and runs as a batch job.

 • Schema Health is a deterministic Schema.org audit of the JSON-LD captured during scanning.
-It uses no tokens and runs client-side.
+It uses no tokens and is computed instantly at page load — no scoring job required.

 Both are useful — Schema Health catches mechanical issues (missing GTIN, malformed offers, duplicate Product blocks) instantly.
 The AI Readiness Score asks the harder question: even with valid markup, would an AI agent find this product worth recommending?